black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 In that example, if arr has a length greater than 0, the code inside the if statement block will run.
 If arr has a length of 0, the code inside the if statement block will not run.

 Check if there's a task inside taskData, then call the updateTaskContainer() inside the if statement block.

+# Step 65
+If you try to add a new task, edit that task, and then click on the Add New Task button, you will notice a bug.

+The form button will display the incorrect text of "Update Task" instead of "Add Task".
+To fix this, you will need to assign the string "Add Task" to addOrUpdateTaskBtn.innerText inside your reset function.

+With that, you've completed this project.